Below we provide a snapshot of our Department in the areas of diversity, quality, areas of emphasis, funding, coursework, guidance and well-being.

 We are an applied department with a microeconomics emphasis; we specialize in environmental, natural resource, health, population, urban, regional and sustainability economics.

 For the 2018-19 academic year, we are offering two (2) graduate fellowships with no work commitment requirement, three (3) regular graduate assistantships and one (1) graduate assistantship for a minority student.
 Check out the details here!
-These come with tuition waivers too.
+These funding opportunities come with tuition waivers too.

 Graduate classes at Boise State are taught by tenured and tenure-track faculty members, not graduate students.
 A significant attention is placed on foundations of microeconomics and econometrics but students are also allowed to follow an interdisciplinary track through elective courses.
 Core classes are offered at noon, allowing for students who work to take them during a long lunch break.
 Many of the graduate elective classes are offered in the evening.